saltedbones/Africology-and-African-American-Studies/pages/home.md

 ---
 ## African American Studies at Temple

 We attract and produce world-class scholars in Black Studies, and have more African American students than any other University in the Northeast.
 Our faculty edits the Journal of Black Studies, the top journal in our field.
 African American Studies is indisciplinary, and our courses emphasize a variety of subjects including literature, history, art and social science.
-We are global and comparative, and we study people of African descent wherever they live; whether it be in America, the Carribbean, Europe, South America or Africa.
+We are global and comparative, and we study people of African descent wherever they live - whether it be from America, the Carribbean, Europe, South America or Africa.
 Our courses and programs are Afrocentric, meaning that we explore academic topics from the standpoint of African agency.

 ## First in Our Field